chainstacklabs/learnweb3dao-foundry-workshop/README.md

 ## Installing Foundry

 > This installation method has been tested on Linux and MacOS.
-You will need to install Rust and Cargo( Rust's package manager) before installing Foundry.
-Refer to Foundry docs for [detailed instructions](http://https://book.getfoundry.sh/getting-started/installation#on-windows-build-from-source "detailed instructions").
+Windows users will need to build from Foundry's Github repo.
+Refer to Foundry docs for [detailed instructions](https://book.getfoundry.sh/getting-started/installation#on-windows-build-from-source "detailed instructions").

 To get started open your terminal, and run the following command-